-In this review, we will look at the redington butterstick fly rod with its retro-appearance which is priced to suit beginner fly anglers, who don’t want to break the bank when buying their fly fishing equipment.
+In this review, we will look at the Butterstick rod with its retro-appearance.
+The Butter Stick rod is priced to suit beginner fly fishers who don’t want to break the bank when buying their fishing equipment.

-We also looked at the skill levels required to effectively cast the butter stick with its retro-inspired glass fibre construction instead of the more modern materials.
+We’ll also look at the skill levels required to effectively cast the Butter Stick with its retro-inspired fiberglass construction.

 See more rods at flyfisherpro.com